 \textit{Limitations of \cite{Garg2020}:} From the above discussion, we note that the general approach presented in \cite{Gupta2021} is applicable to a wider class of problems.
 Additionally, many lattice-linear problems do not allow self-stabilization.
 In such cases, e.g., in SMP, if the algorithm starts in, e.g., the supremum of the lattice, then it may terminate declaring that no solution is available.
 Unless the supremum is the optimal state, the acting algorithm cannot be self-stabilizing.

-\textit{Limitations of \cite{Gupta2021}:} In eventually lattice-linear algorithms (e.g., \Cref{algorithm:ds-ellss} for minimal dominating set), the lattice structure is imposed only on a subset of states.
+\textit{Limitations of \cite{Gupta2021}:} In eventually lattice-linear algorithms (e.g., \Cref{algorithm:ds-ellss} for \mds), the lattice structure is imposed only on a subset of states.
 Thus, by design, the algorithm has a set of rules, say $\mathcal{A}_1$, that operate in the part of the state space where the lattice structure does not exist, and another set of rules, say $\mathcal{A}_2$, that operate in the part of the state space where the lattice is induced.
 Since actions of $\mathcal{A}_1$ operate outside the lattice structure, a developer must guarantee that if the system is initialized outside the lattice structure, then $\mathcal{A}_1$ converges the system to one of the states participating in the lattice (from where $\mathcal{A}_2$ will be responsible for the traversal of the system through the lattice) and thus the developer faces an extra proof obligation.
-In addition, it also must be proven that actions of $\mathcal{A}_2$ do not interfere with actions of $\mathcal{A}_1$.
-E.g., the developer has to make sure that actions of $\mathcal{A}_2$ do not perturb the node to a state where the selected nodes do not form a dominating set.
+In addition, it also must be proven that actions of $\mathcal{A}_2$ and the actions of $\mathcal{A}_1$ do not interfere with each other.
+E.g., the developer (in the context of \Cref{algorithm:ds-ellss}) has to make sure that actions of $\mathcal{A}_2$ do not perturb the node to a state where the selected nodes do not form a dominating set.

-\textit{Alleviating the limitations of \cite{Garg2020} and \cite{Gupta2021}:} In this paper, we investigate if we can benefit from advantages of both \cite{Garg2020} and \cite{Gupta2021}.
-We study if there exist fully lattice-linear algorithms where a partial order can be imposed on all reachable states, forming single or multiple lattices.
-In the case that there are multiple optimal states and the problem requires self-stabilization, it would be necessary that multiple disjoint lattices (no common states) are formed where the supremum of each lattice is an optimal state.
+\textit{Alleviating the limitations of \cite{Garg2020} and \cite{Gupta2021}:} In this paper, we investigate if we can benefit from the advantages of both \cite{Garg2020} and \cite{Gupta2021}.
+We study if there exist fully lattice-linear algorithms where lattices can be imposed on all reachable states, forming single or multiple lattices.
+In the case that there are multiple optimal states and the problem requires self-stabilization, it would be necessary that multiple disjoint lattices are formed where the supremum of each lattice is an optimal state.
 Self-stabilization also requires that these lattices are exhaustive, i.e., they collectively contain all states in the state space.